joost-morsink/DataConvert/docs/reference/base64.md

 This converter converts back and forth between `String`s and `Byte[]`s using Base-64 encoding.

 This converter is not configurable and has no constructor parameters.

+This type supports the singleton pattern by implementation of a static property `Instance`.